To report a water main break, contact your water provider or Summit County Dispatch at 970-668-8600.

 Well Water Testing

 Summit County Environmental Health provides well water testing for nitrates and coliform bacteria.
 In some cases the department must retrieve the sample (certificate of occupancy).
-In other cases you may be able to pick up a sterile sample bottle and instructions from our office and take the sample yourself.
+Existing well owners may pick up a sterile sample bottle and instructions from our office and take the sample yourself.
 See the current Fee Schedule (pdf) for the cost of testing your well water.
 Water samples are accepted Monday-Wednesday.

 Fluoride can naturally occur in water.
-While it is a beneficial element for oral health too much can be harmful.
+While it is a beneficial element for oral health, too much can be harmful.
 It is important to know if your water has too much or too little.
-If you are on a public water system you can contact your supplier to determine how much fluoride is in your water.
+If you are on a public water system, you can contact your supplier to determine how much fluoride is in your water.
 For homes on private wells, a private lab or the state lab are best options for getting your water tested.
-The fee is generally $15-20.
+The fee is typically $15-20.

 A lender may require that a well be inspected for the purposes of real estate transaction.
 The Environmental Health Department can conduct inspections of existing water wells.
 These inspections include testing of the water for coliform bacteria and nitrates as well as a visual inspection of the well head and surrounding area.
 To request this inspection please complete the Well Inspection Form and submit it to this department.
 If you wish to have the mechanics of your well inspected we suggest you arrange that with a well drilling company.